Active Directory monitor

 Under Test Parameters, enter the IP address or domain name of the Active Directory server.

-- Enter the TCP Port of the Active Directory server.
+- Enter the TCP port number that the targeted server responds on.
 The default is TCP port 389.

 Under Timing, configure the fields for the monitor testing states.